smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 The next few log entries in blue illustrate what happens when a Top Control String has been specified.
 The Top string is identified as starting in Row 1, Column 72, for a length of 8.
-The comparison rule is
-\"EQ\' (must be equal) and this Step is using Numeric string comparison rules (instead of character strings).
+The comparison rule is "EQ' (must be equal) and this Step is using Numeric string comparison rules (instead of character strings).
 The log shows what is found in the screen format at the specified location.
 In this example, an Operator Replay Token has been used in place of the actual comparison string